MicronJetTM – Hollow microneedles for intradermal injection

 Improved Immunogenicity and dose sparing over subcutaneous and intramuscular delivery1-8,10

-The skin is one of the most potent immune organs of the body, fighting pathogens throughout evolution.
-However, injecting vaccines into the skin with a regular needle (using the Mantoux technique) is technically difficult.
+The skin is one of the most potent immune organs of the body, naturally evolved for fighting pathogens However, injecting vaccines into the skin with a regular needle (using the Mantoux technique) is technically difficult.

 Improved immunogenicity/potency over other intradermal devices